Forien/foundryvtt-forien-quest-log/README.md

 _If you have **any** suggestion or idea on new features please get in contact on my [Discord Server](https://discord.gg/mnbgN8f).
 Over the `0.7.x` release series I have implemented almost all community suggestions that improve the quest log experience._

-## Translations

-FQL uses Weblate to coordinate language translation from community translators.
-Through this interface you are able to provide language corrections and translations.
-I am more than willing to support even more language translations for FQL, so if your language isn't represented yet please visit the [FQL Weblate Portal](https://weblate.foundryvtt-hub.com/engage/forien-quest-log/) and get in contact.

 ## Contact